hsivonen/encoding_rs/README.md

 ### 0.3.2

 * Fix moving pointers to alignment in ALU-based ASCII acceleration.
-* Fix errors in documentation.
+* Fix errors in documentation and improve documentation.

 ### 0.3.1